 WHAT IS BAPTISM?

-WHEN ARE BAPTISMS PERFORMED?
+WHEN ARE BAPTISMS HELD?

-The rite of baptism is performed during the 10am Sunday Eucharist when the congregation is present to welcome the new member.
+Baptisms are usually conducted during the 10am Sunday Eucharist when the congregation is present to welcome the new member.
 In baptism, through God's action, the person is given the new life of Christ and becomes part of the family of God.
 The person to be baptised (or the parents and godparents of an infant) must declare their faith and promise to live (or bring up their infant to live) according to God's way.

 CHOOSING THE GODPARENTS

 When your child is going to be baptised, you may choose some baptised adults to be the godparents.
 (Traditionally, a boy has two godfathers and one godmother, and a girl has two godmothers and one godfather, but this is not a hard and fast rule.)

 It is expected that at least one of the parents has been baptised.

 Contact the Vicar if you would like to discuss being baptised yourself or having your child baptised.

 The baptismal font is shown in the foreground of this image.